morgoe/yogaruka/studio-rental-alexandria.md

 ### Become part of our integrated, tight-knit community

-We are looking for highly adept, reliable practitioners who want to expand their customer base and serve this awesome little pocket of huge potential in between Drummoyne and Five Dock, that is Abbotsford - Chiswick - Russell Lea - Rodd Point - Wareemba.
+We are looking for highly adept, reliable practitioners who want to expand their customer base and serve this awesome little pocket of huge potential at the confluence of Alexandria and Erskinville.

 #### Flexible Options Available

-- Studio space (96m²) available for rent for various events (workshops, teacher trainings, photo/video shooting, etc) and group/private classes
+- Studio space (96m²) with wooden floor boards, available for rent for various events: workshops, teacher trainings, group or private sessions, but also photo/video shooting, and more
-- Two practitioner rooms (13m² and 28m²) available for rent either permanently or by the hour/day

-Short trial period available before committing.
+- A variety of props available for all movement and relaxation needs
+- Kitchenette facilities, bathroom amenities, air con

+#### Pricing

+- The rental rate is $48 per hour, props included.
+- Minimum rental is 75 minutes (e.g. 45 minute session + 15 minutes before and after for space prep).
+- 10% if committing for a minimum of 10 weeks, running your course/event, etc.

 ### Contact Us